 I frequently hear people refer to a Certificate Program as a Certification Program and vice versa.
 These are simply not synonymous terms.
-It's far easier to bring and Certificate Program to market than a Certification Program from development and maintenance perspectives and considering ISO/IEC 17024 requirements.
+It's far easier to bring a Certificate Program to market than a Certification Program from development and maintenance perspectives and considering ISO/IEC 17024 requirements.

 But don't take it from me, the Institute for Credentialing Excellence does a nice job of comparing and contrasting Certificate versus Certification.
 Please see the table below and the attached PDF.